Chitranjan046/pacement_cpx/README.md

 - Sign up / Sign in forms for employees
 - Add a new student to the students List
 - Allocate and schedule interview with different companies and update their result status
 - Download reports of students in csv format
+- ## Folder structure